French Imperial Eagle: Captured eagles

-The first capture of an eagle was most likely during the Battle of Austerlitz in 1805 when the Russian cavalry of the guard under Grand Duke Konstantin overran the French 4th Régiment d'Infanterie de Ligne, taking their flag.
-Although Napoleon won the battle, the Russians were able to retreat in good order and the eagle was not recovered, much to the emperor's regret.
+The first capture of an eagle most likely occurred during the 1805 Battle of Austerlitz, when Russian Imperial Guard cavalry under Grand Duke Konstantin overran the French 4th Line Infantry Regiment.
+Although France won the battle, the Russians retreated in good order and the eagle was not recovered, much to Napoleon's regret.

-In 1807, at Heilsberg, the 55th Régiment d'Infanterie de Ligne was overthrown by Prussian cavalry and Russian infantry.
-An eagle was lost and several officers, including a colonel, were killed.
-The eagle was captured by NCO Anton Antonov of the Pernau Musketeers.
-Prussian historians dispute this, claiming that the Prittwitz Hussars captured the eagle.

-In 1807, near Eylau, the 18th Régiment d'Infanterie de Ligne lost its flag and eagle to the Russian St. Petersburg Dragoons.
-In 1812, at Krasnoi, the 18th Régiment d'Infanterie de Ligne again lost its eagle and was "virtually destroyed" by the Russian Life Guard Uhlans.
+In 1807, the 55th Line Infantry Regiment was overrun by Prussian cavalry and Russian infantry at the Battle of Heilsberg.
+The regimental eagle was lost and several officers, including a colonel, were killed.
+Russian sources claimed the eagle was captured by Anton Antonov of the Pernau Musketeers.
+Prussian historians disputed this, claiming that the Prittwitz Hussars captured the eagle.
+At the Battle of Eylau, the 18th Line Infantry Regiment had its eagle captured by the Russian St. Petersburg Dragoons.
+At the 1812 Battle of Krasnoi, the 18th Line Infantry Regiment again lost its eagle when it was "virtually destroyed" by the Russian Life Guard Uhlans.

-In 1808, at the Battle of Bailén, an entire French corps led by General Pierre Dupont surrendered after being defeated by a Spanish army led by generals Francisco Javier Castaños and Theodor von Reding; this was the first surrender of an Imperial field army.
-As part of the capitulation terms, the French gave up their flags and banners, including three eagles.
-These eagles were kept in the Cathedral of Seville until they were recovered by the French in 1810 and sent back to Paris.
+In 1808, at the Battle of Bailén an entire French corps under General Pierre Dupont de l'Étang surrendered after being defeated by a Spanish army led by Francisco Javier Castaños and Theodor von Reding; this was the first surrender of a field army of the French Imperial Army.
+As part of the terms of capitulation, the French gave up their flags and banners, including three eagles.
+These eagles were kept in Seville Cathedral until they were recovered by the French in 1810 and sent back to Paris.